METS-Programme/ugandaemr-usermanual/backup_and_restoration.md

 ![Backup in progress](images/backup/backup3.jpg)
 4. Once the backup is complete, a message is displayed with the status.
 ![Backup complete](images/backup/backup4.jpg)

+### MyDSQL Dump
+The native mysqldump tool can also be used to dump a database into a file `mysqldump -u openmrs -popenmrs --opt --routines openmrs > backupDDMMYY-HHMM.sql`

 ## Database Restore
 The UgandaEMR installer includes HeidiSQL a tool that allows the restoration of backup files into the backend database.